A race track design that combines good racing, fun driving, and rigorous testing

 After a long straight, the braking zone here is slightly downhill and curves away from the corner, promoting an overtaking move on the inside under braking.
 The exit slowly opens, meaning the fastest line is not straight.
 This requires careful throttle application, and fills in a decent chunk of the GG plot for combined lateral and positive longitudinal acceleration.

 A simple 90-degree left-hander.
 Nothing particularly exciting, but such corners are present on a lot of tracks, so it's pretty useful for a test track to have one.
-They also provide a good opportunity for a dive-bomb overtake, partially blocking the other car.
+They also provide a good opportunity for a dive-bomb overtake, and subsequent switchback.

 A flat right-hander immediately after the previous corner.
 The apex sits at the peak of a small elevation rise, which pushes the car wide through the orange section as the front becomes light.
 It can be taken flat with the right line in most downforce-dominant cars.

-A sharp right, with a slight curve and crest int he braking zone, requiring a rearward brake bias to avoid understeer, and testing the vehicle's stability under braking.
-Particularly difficult in high downforce cars, where braking needs to be applied heavily at first, reduced over the crest, and then applied again, all while managing the reducing aerodynamic load as speed falls.
+A sharp right, with a slight curve and crest in the braking zone, requiring a rearward brake bias to avoid understeer or locking the front brakes.
+Particularly difficult in high downforce cars, where braking needs to be applied heavily at first to maximise the increased grip at high speed, then reduced over the crest, and then increased again just before turn-in.
 Not a conventional overtaking spot, but the difficult braking zone could provide opportunities.

-The fastest corners on the track, designed to sort out aero balance and roll rates, particularly in the direction change.
-The first corner requires a slight lift in a hypercar, while the second is flat but still requires precision.
-The radius and speed differences between the two mean the peak lateral accelerations achieved are similar despite being achieved in different circumstances, providing comparison potential for the differing aero loads, steering angles, and slip angles.
+The fastest corners on the track, designed to sort out aero balance.
+The first corner requires a slight lift in an LMH car, while the second is flat but still requires precision.
+The peak lateral accelerations in the two corners are similar, with the slightly faster second corner being offset by the increased radius.
+This provided opportunity to examine the influence of differing aero loads, steering angles, and slip angles for equal acceleration and similar chassis roll.

-Continuing the high-speed section, the left-hand turn 7 requires a sharp turn-in, keeping the car in the centre at the exit to open up the following chicane.
-A small dab on the brakes is required, letting the car coast around the corner to slowly tighten the line as the speed drops.
-A steady platform under braking is essential to avoid inducing understeer on the sudden direction change; Trail braking doesn't really work here because the tightest radii is the initial turn-in point, so coming off the brakes is just as violent as getting on them.
-From here, the chicane (8-9) is flat out and rather easy to navigate assuming there were no issues in turn 7.
+Continuing the high-speed section, the left-hand turn 7 requires a sharp turn-in and late apex, keeping the car in the centre of the track at the exit to open up the following chicane.
+A steady platform under braking is essential to avoid inducing understeer for this sudden high-speed turn-in; Trail braking doesn't really work here because the tightest radii is the initial turn-in point, so coming off the brakes is just as sudden.

-Another sequence of corners designed to upset poorly set up cars.
-The exact shape was adjusted through testing to create a unique case where the fastest line through the whole complex is to brake before the left hander of turn 10, and continue braking into the first part of the sweeping right hander of turn 11.
-This direction change under braking will test low speed damping, fill in a decent chunk of combined lateral/negative longitudinal acceleration in the GG plot, and run a sweep of significant yaw moment across the neutral steering angle in a grip-limited scenario.
+The exact shape of these corners was adjusted through testing to create a unique case where the fastest line through the whole complex is to brake before the left hander of turn 10 (at the white arrow), and continue braking into the first part of the sweeping right hander of turn 11.
+This direction change under braking will test low speed damping, fill in a decent chunk of combined lateral/negative longitudinal acceleration in the GG plot, and run a sweep of high yaw moment across the neutral steering angle in a grip-limited scenario.
 This leads to turn 11 becoming a double-apex (shown in orange), with the braking point and apex positioning being dependant on getting on-throttle as early as possible for turn 12 (short left hander) while keeping the angle shallow.
-The road drops off after the apex of 12, effectively making the turn tighter due to the effects of understeer to further favour this treatment.
+The road drops off after the apex of 12, effectively making the turn tighter due to the effects of understeer.

 In the onboard video below, turn 12 is taken with a lift, but it is possible to take flat if the perfect line is achieved.
 Clearly I need more practise at my own track.

 Not dissimilar to corner 4, but everything is "more".
-More speed before the braking zone, more braking zone, more elevation change, more radii reduction.
-This corner doesn't add anything to the testing capability of the track, and is more for fun and good racing.
-Inspired by turn 10 at Bahrain, it has a long braking zone and gradually tightening radius, requiring gentle feathering of the brake to slow down in time while keeping good rotation.
+More speed before the braking zone, a longer braking zone, more elevation change, more radii reduction.
+Inspired by turn 10 at Bahrain, it has a gradually tightening radius, requiring gentle feathering of the brake to slow down in time while keeping good rotation.
 Keeping the car on the edge all the way in and down the slope before finally "landing" at the apex and flooring it is very satisfying.
-The slow increase of rotation also provides a chance to analyse lateral grip under a more sustained yaw moment and without significant aero influence, rather than the typical spike of a more aggressive turn-in.
+The slow increase of rotation also provides a chance to analyse lateral grip under a more sustained yaw moment and without significant aero influence, rather than the typical yaw moment spike of an aggressive high-speed turn-in.

-After the tight right-hander of 13, there's a short straight followed by a section rather like Blanchimont into the bus stop if it were shrunk a little.
+After the tight right-hander of 13, there's a short straight followed by a section rather like a smaller version of Blanchimont into the bus stop.
 By limiting the distance between the high-speed turn 14 and the chicane of 15-16, it means the racing line has to quickly return to the left-hand side.
-This leaves opportunity for a trailing car to open up the corner, carry a little more speed and create a slightly shorter route to the turn 15 apex, meaning between these two corners it's faster to take the overtaking line.
-Following it with a chicane instead of a single corner means the off-line overtaking car has a chance to gather itself up to avoid compromising the run through the final corner.
+This leaves opportunity for a trailing car to open up turn 14, carry a little more speed and create a shorter route to the turn 15 apex.
+Following it with a chicane instead of a single corner means the off-line overtaking car has a chance to reposition and avoid compromising the run through the final corner.

-Coming out of the chicane, there's a quick blast of full throttle required to get up to minimum apex speed before turning into the final turn 17 right-hander, rewarding cars able to get the power down quickly while they can.
-Those that can't need to continue accelerating up to minimum apex speed while turning into the corner (to avoid the time loss continuing onto the main straight), while trying to avoid power understeer or oversteer.
-Accelerating through this tricky corner also provides another good chance to fill out the combined lateral/positive longitudinal areas of a GG plot, and provide a sustained (albeit low) yaw moment.
+Coming out of the chicane, there's a quick blast of full throttle before turning into the final turn 17 right-hander, rewarding cars able to get the power down quickly while they can.
+Accelerating through this tricky corner also provides another good chance to fill out the combined lateral/positive longitudinal areas of a GG plot.

 To see if the design really is good as a test track, I drove a flying lap at each of Project 05, Silverstone, Spa, and Monza.
 Silverstone and Spa for their variety of corners, and Monza for it's frequent use as a test track for many race car series.